Is It Bad to Charge a Lithium Battery to 100%?

 • 0% means completely discharged

-Here’s the important part: A high state of charge—especially above 90%—puts more stress on lithium chemistry.
+Here’s the important part: A high state of charge—especially above 90%—puts more stress on lithium battery chemistry.

 Is It Bad to Charge a Lithium Battery to 100%?
 (Short Answer)